euougo/petshop-site/README.md

 # petshop-site
-PetShop site desenvolvido com HTML5 e CSS3
+PetShop site with HTML5, CSS3 and a bit of JavaScript.